-Steir has also made installation work (shown at Documenta IX, Kassel, Germany, in 1992) and is an important printmaker.
+Steir has created installations and is an important printmaker.
 Crown Point Press began publishing her prints in 1977, and in 1983 the Spencer Museum of Art, University of Kansas, gave her a print and drawing exhibition.
 A print retrospective at the Cabinet des Estampes in Geneva traveled to the Tate Gallery in London.

 Steir has had one-person painting exhibitions at the Brooklyn Museum in 1984 and the New Museum of Contemporary Art in New York in 1987, both of which traveled to other museums, many in Europe.
 Her work is in the collections of the Metropolitan Museum of Art, the Museum of Modern Art, the Guggenheim Museum, and the Whitney Museum of American Art in New York, and many other national and international museums, including the National Gallery of Art, Washington, DC, and the Tate Collection, London.
 She was elected to the American Academy of Arts and Letters in 2016 and received the International Medal of the Arts from the Arts in Embassies Program, U.S. Department of State, in 2017.
 Silent Secret Waterfalls: The Barnes Series, 11 seven-foot-high paintings, were made for the Barnes Foundation in Philadelphia by invitation, and were on view from January 2019 until November 2019.
 In October 2019, the Hirshhorn Museum and Sculpture Garden presented Pat Steir: Color Wheel, the largest painting installation to date by the painter.
 Pat Steir is represented by Lévy Gorvy Gallery in New York and London.